 PLEDGE 4: Back our local NHS, including protecting services and working to deliver a new hospital at Shotley Bridge

 PROMISE BEING DELIVERED: My mum works in an NHS local community hospital and the NHS saved my dad’s life when he had heart problems.
 My grandparents also rely on the NHS for their healthcare.
 Just like everyone else, I am fully supportive of the NHS as I have seen first-hand what a difference it makes to people’s lives and the fantastic work it does.
 I backed the NHS Funding Bill in Parliament, which delivered a record increase in the NHS budget – Government spending on the NHS will be £148.5 billion a year by 2024, meaning our NHS will get £33.9 billion a year more than it currently gets.
 This is the equivalent of a weekly boost of £650 million.
+We've already seen some good results starting to happen with 12,000 more nurses this year than last - good progress towards the 50,000 more I promised nationally by the end of the Parliament with our area getting above the national average.

 Locally, I’ve been working hard on a replacement for Shotley Bridge Hospital, with the potential of merging it with an Urgent Care Centre on a new site, and have got commitments from the Health Secretary and the Prime Minister, to look closely at any scheme brought forward.
 I am also working on delivering better outcomes and treatment for those suffering mental health problems and I am working closely with local suicide prevention charities.